WarwickCIM/cyberexpertisediversity_survey/README.md

 1. Install packages normally (\`install.packages(...)\`
 2. Create a new snapshot of the dependencies and record it into `renv.lock` by running `renv::snapshot()`
 3. From git, create a commit including `renv.lock` and push it to the repository

+## Running this for the first time

+1. Clone this repository
+2. Install all dependencies needed: `renv::restore()`
+3. Recreate the book by either:
+    1.  opening `index.qmd` (or any other `.qmd` file within `content/`) and click on RStudio's "Render" icon
+    2.  running `quarto render` on the Terminal (not the R Console) - This will generate the rendered files in \_book/ .
+You can now open index.html and navigate them in your web browser.
+    3.  running `quarto preview` on the Terminal (not the R Console) - This will run a local server rendering the book in your browser every time a file from the ToC is saved.
+4. Pull changes (pull frequently, specially if others are working in this since the last pull, or you suspect they might)
+5. Make changes to files.
+6. Render the book to preview changes
+7. Create a commit.
+8. Push changes to the repo